kusamanetwork/userguide/docs/start/faucet.md

 ### Support:

 If you are having difficulties using the faucet, please join the [Kusama Watercooler chat](https://riot.w3f.tech/#/room/#kusamawatercooler:polkadot.builders) and somebody will try to help you.

-If you are not a DOT holder, you can get KSM at the public faucet after Kusama transfers are enabled.

-Detailed instructions for how to use the faucet will be released shortly.